 Women may develop a wide range of distinct physical health ailments and concerns throughout their lives.
 Although many of them, such as PMS, hormonal imbalances, pregnancy, and menopause, can be difficult and uncomfortable, most are unavoidable parts of the female life cycle.

 As a popular natural wellness trend, CBD has been shown to promote female health and increase the overall quality of life.
-However, the idea of treating these conditions with CBD is not new!
+However, the idea of treating these conditions with cannabinoid is not new!

 While CBD was first extracted from hemp in the 1940s, preparations of the plant have been utilized by women worldwide for thousands of years; from relieving severe nausea and vomiting during pregnancy to alleviating menopausal symptoms, the earliest recorded history of hemp treatments for women’s health dates to 2000 B.C.E. in ancient Mesopotamia.

 There is also recorded evidence of hemp concoctions being used in ancient Egypt to relieve pain and encourage contractions in birthing mothers.
 Moreover, in ancient Chinese medicine, the plant was used to alleviate yin deficiency.

 (While most westerners are unfamiliar with the term “yin,” some may know it is associated with earthly, feminine attributes.)
 Yin is the opposite of action and force, representing a more passive and deeply rooted relationship to the earth and the feminine lower body.

 Whether or not the idea appeals to you, there are numerous reasons why the hemp plant may be especially enticing to women.

 For one, the flower buds of female plants are frequently utilized to create CBD oils and other extracts.
 Curiously, these flowers generate molecules that, in high amounts, somewhat imitate the activity of estrogen, which is one of the sex hormones that promote female desire, bone density, and fertility.